 How Do Events Reveal the Buying Committee?

-Peter Micciche • June 11, 2026 By Peter Micciche, CEO, Certain
+By Peter Micciche, CEO, Certain

 TL;DR: Events reveal the buying committee by surfacing the cross-functional behaviors that form a purchase decision before it ever shows up in your CRM.
-The VP stress-testing feasibility, the CFO sizing an investment, the champion building an internal coalition: those behaviors are the committee becoming visible.
-Revenue intelligence platforms see the deal accelerate weeks later without knowing why, because the catalytic interaction happened in a room they can’t read.
+The VP stress-testing feasibility.
+The CFO sizing an investment.
+The champion building an internal coalition.
+Those behaviors are the committee becoming visible.
+Revenue intelligence platforms see the deal accelerate weeks later without knowing why, because the catalytic interaction happened in a room they can't read.

 Your revenue intelligence platform tracks every email, every call, every stage change.
 It maps stakeholder relationships, scores deal health, and flags risk.
-Your revenue intelligence platform goes blind the moment your highest-value prospects walk into a room together.
+And it goes blind the moment your highest-value prospects walk into a room together.
+For years I've watched companies invest heavily in reading their own sales process while the buying process, the one that really decides the deal, surfaces at events and disappears unread.

 What can't your revenue intelligence platform see?

-Revenue intelligence platforms are exceptional at reading digital exhaust.
-Revenue intelligence platforms read the email cadence, meeting frequency, CRM activity, and sentiment in call transcripts.
-That data tells you what is happening inside your funnel.
+Enterprise deals are won by committees: budget holders, technical gatekeepers, internal champions, procurement, risk.
+Revenue intelligence platforms are exceptional at reading digital exhaust, the email cadence, meeting frequency, CRM activity, and sentiment in call transcripts.
+That data tells you what's happening inside your funnel.

 Events are where the buying process surfaces.
 The VP of Engineering who sits through a technical deep-dive and asks pointed questions about API architecture is stress-testing feasibility for a procurement process already in motion.
-The CFO who appears at a booth for twelve minutes, asks about implementation timeline and total cost of ownership, and then disappears is an economic buyer sizing an investment.
+The CFO who appears at a booth for twelve minutes, asks about implementation timeline and total cost of ownership, then disappears is an economic buyer sizing an investment.
 The Director of Revenue Operations who attends three sessions, introduces two colleagues to your team at lunch, and follows up with a calendar invite before the event closes is a champion building the internal coalition a purchase requires.

 What is event compression?

-Event compression is the alignment that normally takes a quarter happening in seventy-two hours.
-Event compression happens because the right stakeholders are in the same room.
+Event compression is the alignment that normally takes a quarter happening in seventy-two hours, because the right stakeholders are in the same room.
 Substantive conversations and internal momentum build before anyone returns to their inbox.
+Your revenue intelligence platform sees the velocity shift a week later when it hits the forecast.
+It would have no idea why the deal moved.

 Why can't revenue intelligence platforms see buying committees form?

-The real-time dimension matters most.
-A batch export delivered Monday morning showing Friday’s event activity has already lost the behavioral continuity that makes the data actionable.
+This is where the real-time dimension matters most.
+A batch export delivered Monday morning showing Friday's event activity has already lost the behavioral continuity that makes the data actionable.
 The committee was forming in real time.
-The window to act on the committee was hours, not days.
+The window to act on it was hours, not days.
+By the time the signals are consolidated and contextualized, the moment has passed.
+The fix is the same discipline behind turning event data into revenue intelligence: capture the behavior, then connect it to the outcome.

 What does connecting event data to revenue data make visible?

-Connecting event data to revenue data makes the formation of buying committees visible in real time.
-Neither system can see the formation alone.
-When behavioral event data and revenue outcome data run in the same architecture, AI can cluster account-level signals across both layers.
-AI can detect the cross-functional alignment that precedes a purchase.
+Connecting event data to revenue data makes the formation of buying committees visible in real time, something neither system can see alone.
+When behavioral event data and revenue outcome data run in the same architecture, AI can cluster account-level signals across both layers and detect the cross-functional alignment that precedes a purchase.
+Signal density rising before stage progression.
+Executive involvement appearing before forecast changes.

 Three implications follow.